 Because you can never be sure chemicals were stored on an old pallet, or that there is some sort of bacteria lurking inside the recycled pallets, I would scrub the wood down with some bleach and soapy water and let it dry out before using it to plant anything.

 Also, watch out for old, rusty nails or staples.

 When I first pictured my wood pallet garden, I thought I would only use 3 wood pallets.
 But every time I walked by something about it didn’t look right.
 So I decided to expand the pallet garden to include 6 wood pallets.

-One of the cool things about gardening, is that there are so many different ways to grow food.
+One of the cool things about gardening, is there are so many different ways to grow food.
 So many containers to chose from, and more growing methods than I care to imagine.
-Everybody has an opinion, and there own way of doing things.
-And I think that’s the best part.
+Everybody has an opinion, and their own way of doing things and I think that’s the best part.